-In short, things that saves the insurance company money, will also save you money.
+In short, things that save the insurance company money, will also save you money.
 Being a lower risk driver means they don’t have to pay as much in claims, while things like signing up online reduces their administrative costs, which is why they’re happy to offer a discount for it.

 How can you help older drivers stay safe on the road?